mister-good-deal/awesomeChatRoom/devDoc.md

 - `gulp php_lint` Parse php source files with phpcbf and phpcs linters and show errors

+- `gulp jsdoc` Generate the jsdoc

+- `gulp phpdoc` Generate the phpdoc

+- `gulp push_jsdoc` Add commit and push the jsdoc on git gh-pages branch

+- `gulp push_phpdoc` Add commit and push the phpdoc on git gh-pages branch

+- `gulp doc` Generate the jsdoc and teh phpdoc

+- `gulp push_doc` Add commit and push the phpdoc and the jsdoc on git gh-pages branch

 - `gulp watch`  Wait from any change in /static/less directory and run `gulp build_less` on change

 ####Run the server